-A dark sombre green wallpaper with mildew for example, isn’t going to get you going, full of positive energy and ready to tackle the day.
+A dark somber green wallpaper with mildew, for example, isn’t going to get you going, full of positive energy and ready to tackle the day.

 All this being said, bathrooms are more susceptible to wear and tear than other rooms in the house.
 Water does bad things to an interior.
 Which means keeping it nice is one of the more frequent, and subsequently more expensive jobs.

 Tiles can be expensive.
 Like, really expensive.
 You may have your eye on some fancy artistic tiles, priced per tile, apparently quite reasonably.
-But when you realise just how many you need…
+But when you realize just how many you need…

 There isn’t generally a lot of countertop space in a bathroom so you may be wondering how exactly you are supposed to save here.